singletonpa/usu-course-transport-data-research/Data/Transportation_datasets.md

 ## Bicycle safety at roundabouts survey data

 This dataset comes from a research project investigating bicycling and roundabouts, specifically bicyclists’ safety perceptions of roundabouts, and bicyclists’ preferences for various roundabout elements.
 Survey data was collected from US bicyclists in 2020.
+Each row is a survey response from a single person.
+The meaning of various column names can be taken from the [survey questions documents found here](https://github.com/singletonpa/bicycle-safety-roundabouts/tree/main/Data/Survey).
 More information can be found at this project's [GitHub page](https://github.com/singletonpa/bicycle-safety-roundabouts/).

 **Download the bicycle safety roundabouts data (dat3):**
 * **RDS format: https://raw.github.com/singletonpa/bicycle-safety-roundabouts/main/Data/Survey/dat3.rds**
 * **CSV format: https://raw.github.com/singletonpa/bicycle-safety-roundabouts/main/Data/Survey/dat3.csv**

-Each row is a survey response from a single person.
-The meaning of various column names can be taken from the [survey questions documents found here](https://github.com/singletonpa/bicycle-safety-roundabouts/tree/main/Data/Survey).
+These data were used in the following journal articles:
+* Poudel, N., & Singleton P. A. (2021).
+Bicycle safety at roundabouts: A systematic literature review. _Transport Reviews, 41_(5), 1877207. https://doi.org/10.1080/01441647.2021.1877207
+* Poudel, N., & Singleton, P. A. (2022).
+Preferences for roundabout attributes among US bicyclists: A discrete choice experiment. _Transportation Research Part A: Policy and Practice, 155_, 316-329. https://doi.org/10.1016/j.tra.2021.11.023
+* Singleton, P. A. & Poudel, N. (2023).
+Bicycling comfort at roundabouts: Effects of design and situational factors. _Transportation Research Part F: Traffic Psychology and Behaviour, 94_, 227-242. https://doi.org/10.1016/j.trf.2023.02.008

 ## Logan non-motorized trail count data